Special offer

 Consider asking your candidate these questions to find out if they are an inspiration to their team:

-• Q1: How have you helped employees to develop their skill set, such as through training courses?
+• Q1: How have you helped employees develop their skill set, such as through training courses?

 • Q2: Your team does a great job on a project.
 How would you incentivise your team so that they do a great job on the next one?

 • Q3: One of your employees is to be fired.
-How would you handle this conversation with the employee and the rest of your team?
+How would you handle this conversation with the employee and the rest of your team and what exit interview questions would you consider asking to gain valuable feedback?

 Additional points to consider